 2.4.3.
 Open the Extracellular Flux Assay Kit and remove the contents.

 2.4.4.
 Place the sensor cartridge inverted next to the utility plate.
-Pipette 200 µL of calibrant solution into each well of the utility plate.
+Pipette 200 &#181;L of calibrant solution into each well of the utility plate.

 2.4.5.
 Attach the sensor cartridge onto the utility plate paying attention that all sensors are submerged.